 Fan-girls spend much of their spare time soaking in all there is to know and enjoy about their delight and obsession.
-No one is forcing the fan-girl to focus all of their thoughts and energy on these boys.
-No one is telling the fan-girl that thinking and meditating on these boys would be “good for them”.
-They meditate on what they enjoy simply because they want to.
-They delight to meditate because they delight in the object of their meditation.
+No one is forcing the fan-girl to focus all their thoughts and energies on these boys.
+No one is telling the fan-girl that thinking and meditating on these boys would be “good for them.”
+They meditate on what they enjoy simply because they want to — they delight to meditate because they delight in the object of their meditation.

 – Adam Clarke

-We are no longer under a schoolmaster, but obedience is changed from a thing of force into a thing of freeness.
+We are no longer under a schoolmaster, but obedience is changed form a thing of force into a thing of freeness.